 Training and Professional Development

-Professional Development for Teachers and School Staff
+Professional Development for Teachers and Other School Staff

 Over 40 years of research shows us that involving families and the community contributes to children’s academic and social success.
 Despite this knowledge, schools and policymakers continue to grapple with ways to effectively engage all groups of parents in the education of their children.
 Many immigrant, low income and ethnic minority families (95% of the DC public school student population) do not feel welcome at their children’s school, let alone involved, and are marginalized from formal engagement in their child’s school.
 Parents are viewed as obstacles to their children’s progress and are often blamed for any shortcomings.